 Identity thieves may obtain your information from data breaches, the dark web, stealing your mail or trash, through malware, infected websites or social media ads, social engineering tactics, phishing emails, scam calls, and other methods.
 That is why our identity theft protection service with dark web monitoring is one of the best forms of protection for you.
 It reaches places you can’t go yourself.

-Although there is no 100% guarantee against identity theft, identity monitoring combined with credit monitoring will give you peace of mind that you are doing all you can to protect yourself.
+Although there is no 100% guarantee against identity theft.
 The service keeps an eye out for all your personal information and alerts you when it is stolen, breached, exposed, or leaked online so you can take quick action.
 If we find new accounts in your credit file, you will get a notification and can check them out and take action to fix any problems.
-Other tips to protect your identity include:
+Other tips for identity theft prevention include:

 Some signs that you may be the victim of identity theft include: